onaio/onadata/docs/entities.rst

 This endpoint is used to update the label or the properties (passed as JSON in the request body) of an Entity.

 You only need to include the properties you wish to update.
-To unset the value of any property, you can set it to empty string ("") or null.
+To unset the value of any property, you can set it to empty string ("").

 A property must exist in the EntityList dataset.